1940 Constitution of Cuba: History

 The Constitution of 1940 was in effect for 12 years until, in 1952, following a coup d'état by Fulgencio Batista, parts of it were suspended.

 In 1953, Fidel Castro's manifesto "History Will Absolve Me" declared the restoration of the 1940 Constitution one of the principal aims of his revolutionary movement.
 In 1957, he and two of his fellow revolutionaries in the "Manifesto of Sierra Maestra" announced their intention to restore the 1940 Constitution should they succeed in defeating the Batista dictatorship.
 They delayed doing so until 1976.
 Without any supervision nor proof, the Cuban government claims a referendum that year approved the adoption of a new constitution, the 1976 Constitution of Cuba, which defined the country as a one-party state under the Communist Party of Cuba and replaced the office of Prime Minister of Cuba with the executive office of the president.
-Proof of statistics have yet to been brought forward as of January 2024.
+Proof of statistics have yet to be brought forward as of January 2024.